 Vintage engagement rings inspired by past eras

 Write your own history with your own vintage engagement ring

-As you can tell, the possibilities in designing a vintage-inspired ring are, ironically, not finite like the years gone by themselves.
+As you can tell, the possibilities in designing a vintage style engagement ring are, ironically, not finite like the years gone by themselves.
 Whether you’re in love with all things antique or in a love that feels as old as time, a vintage-inspired engagement ring can combine your own unique tastes with design eras of the past.
 The beauty of designing your own is that you’re not confined to only one era.
-You can cherry-pick the elements you love most from one or from all, and the result will always be something that feels both rich in history and forward-looking into your happily-ever-after.
+You can cherry-pick the elements you love most from one or from them all to create a beautiful custom engagement ring.
+The result will always be something that feels both rich in history and forward-looking into your happily-ever-after.